Nlytn/AppSec-Writeups/OverTheWire/Bandit/template.md

-# :puzzle_piece: Bandit5 – “Human-Readable in a Sea of Noise”
+# :trident: Bandit5 – “Human-Readable in a Sea of Noise”

-## :bullseye: Objective
+## :dart: Objective
 Find the only **human-readable file** hidden within a massive directory full of random data.

 ---